katekeiroz-dev/beauty-salon-SPA/README.md

 BeautySalon is an institutional page in SPA format (single page application), responsive, to be used in different types of micro, small and medium companies.

+This project was developed in order to put into practice knowledge learnt from Rockseat nlw course.

 ## 🔖 Responsive Layout

 <img width="212" alt="Screenshot 2021-07-21 at 21 53 08" src="https://user-images.githubusercontent.com/81806904/126560681-bf48cff8-7e5a-42a1-8031-9a09be33700a.png">